alaparthita/ratings/README.md

 - All the requested apis were tested using Postman.
 Unit tests are not completely done due to time constraints.

 - Docker image can be built using Docker file

+- api spec is available in the project root api-spec.yaml.
+This spec can also be downloaded from running app http://localhost:8080/v3/api-docs.yaml